Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 49 active public transport stops in Deception Bay.
-These stops offer bus services via three routes, serving a total of 993 weekly passenger trips.
-Transport access is rated good, with residents located an average of 246 meters from the nearest stop.
+Transport analysis shows that as of 2021 there were 49 active public transport stops in Deception Bay.
+These stops served a mix of bus routes, with a total of 3 individual routes operating.
+Collectively, these routes provided 993 weekly passenger trips.

-Service frequency averages 141 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.
+The accessibility of the transport system was rated as good, with residents on average located 246 meters from their nearest stop.
+Service frequency averaged 141 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport